Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 ### Step 2: Detect the single nucleotide polymorphisms (SNPs)

-Identify SNPs using bcftools `call`.
-We have to specify ploidy with the flag `--ploidy`, which is one for the haploid *E. coli*. `-m` allows for multiallelic and rare-variant calling, `-v` tells the program to output variant sites only (not every site in the genome), and `-o` specifies where to write the output file:
+Now we can look through our aligned reads and identify SNPs using bcftools `call`.
+Once again there are some parameters we need to specify:
+- `--ploidy` indicates the ploidy of the genome being analysed - in our case, *E. coli* is haploidy so this is `1`
+- `-m` tells bcftools that multiallelic and rare-variant calls are allowed (this allows more than one variant allele at any given position)
+- `-v` tells bcftools to output variant sites only
+- `-o` tells bcftools to write the output to a file called `SRR2584866_variants.vcf`

 ~~~
 $ bcftools call --ploidy 1 -m -v -o SRR2584866_variants.vcf SRR2584866_raw.bcf